Importance of Image Optimization for SEO

-The way you name your images is particularly important, more so if you’re an eCommerce site.
-In order for your product images to appear for relevant searches on Google Image Search and in Universal search results, your images have to be optimized for SEO using relevant and descriptive keywords.
+The way you name your images is particularly important, especially if you’re an ecommerce site.
+In order for your product images to appear for relevant searches on Google image search and in universal search results, your images have to be optimized for SEO using relevant and descriptive keywords.

-Given the fact that there are millions of car models, this type of naming convention tells the search engine nothing really helpful at all about the image, and you are passing up the opportunity to include keyword-rich text that could drive people searching for a red 2004 Toyota Camry to your site.
+Given the fact that there are millions of car models, this type of naming convention tells the search engine all about the image so that you can drive people searching for a red 2004 Toyota Camry to your site.
 This will help increase the on-page SEO and overall website ranking of that page for relevant searches.